mtkirby/mksofttap/README.md

-mksofttap is a couple scripts that creates a software tap on Linux.

-It uses a half-GRE tunnel with iptables to forward packets to an IDS server.
+mksofttap is a virtual/software network TAP for Linux.
+It uses a half-GRE tunnel and iptables mangle rules to copy packets to a network IDS.
+There is no running agent.
+The TAP runs in the kernel.

 The IDS server simply sets up a GRE endpoint with no network attachment.
+The iptables mangle rules copies the matched packets through the GRE tunnel.

 My IDS is a SELKS server running Suricata.